Cecilia-Coutinho/react-moviesystem-fetch-api/README.md

 Furthermore, I explored various carousel libraries to add a dynamic touch to the interface.
 However, due to time constraints in fully comprehending and customizing these libraries to align with my vision, I decided to ultimately showcase all movies on a dedicated page for simplicity and consistency.

 Witnessing the integration of frontend and backend components, working harmoniously to shape the final product and bring it to life has been both fascinating and exciting.

+Note: There's still some instances of repetitive code, particularly in the conditional rendering blocks and a code refactor it to reduce duplication would improve code maintainability.
+Additionally, there is a hack/temporary workaround in the PersonGenres component that could not be prioritized on time.